 |It simulates the decision-making process of human intelligence to solve a complex problem||It gains experience from running through datasets to maximize a machine’s performance in relation to a specific task|

 |AI strives to find the optimal solution to a problem||ML comes up with a single solution for the specific question asked, whether or not it is optimal|

 |This field is about cultivating intelligence or wisdom||This subfield generates knowledge|

 |Adapted from the following article.|

 At TranscribeMe, we offer highly accurate, human-verified transcription services which are used to train high precision speech recognition models for a wide range of use cases.
 One example of this is our work with Voicea and their virtual assistant, EVA, that is used to capture and record every important detail in professional meetings.

 Our already powerful platform is continually boosted through the knowledge gained with every new file we transcribe.
 With this, our automated speech recognition (ASR) models are constantly improving and giving better results each time.
-We offer fully-customized AI model training for your speech recognition systems, which includes:
+We offer fully-customized AI training data for your speech recognition systems, which includes:

 - Custom annotations

 - Capabilities to include customized meta-tags